TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 #.
 Access the settings in your extension:

-   The settings can be read using one of the methods described below, e.g.
-   :ref:`from an Extbase controller action <read-flexforms-extbase>`, :ref:`from a PHP function <read-flexforms-php>` (without using the Extbase framework), from :ref:`TypoScript <read-flexforms-ts>` or from within a :ref:`Fluid template <read-flexforms-fluid>`.
+   The settings can be read using one of the methods described below, for example :ref:`from an Extbase controller action <read-flexforms-extbase>`, :ref:`from a PHP function <read-flexforms-php>` (without using the `Extbase`:pn: framework), from :ref:`TypoScript <read-flexforms-ts>` or from within a :ref:`Fluid template <read-flexforms-fluid>`.